TiagoDiass/podcastr/README.md

 </h2>

 - [Next.js with TypeScript](https://nextjs.org/)- Next.js is a framework built on top of React.
 It was used to build the app in general.
 - [Styled Components](https://styled-components.com/) - Styled components is a CSS-in-JS library.
-It was used to style all the app.
+It was used to style the whole app.
 - [React Testing Library](https://testing-library.com/) - React Testing Library is a library that allows us to create unit and integration tests of React components.
 It was used to test the components.
 - [Cypress](https://www.cypress.io/) - Cypress is a library that allows us to create end to end tests on webpages.
 It was used to make the end to end tests on the website, this way we can make sure that the site will work correctly in production